JYU-IBA/potku/README.md

 ## Packaging Potku into a standalone executable (work in progress)

 Potku can be packaged into a standalone executable using [PyInstaller](https://www.pyinstaller.org/).
-Make sure you have compiled potku with `build` successfully and added the needed data files and awk before the packaging For quick deployment, run these commands:
+Make sure you have compiled potku with `build` successfully and added the needed data files and awk before the packaging.
+For quick deployment, run these commands:
 ````
 $ pipenv install (if the virtual environment has not already been created)